leburnett/reiser-documentation/Ephys/ephys_nested_rf.md

 layout: home
 ---

+1. TOC
+{:toc}

 The 'Nested RF Protocol' was designed by LE Burnett in 2024 for patch electrophysiology experiments ran by JY Park.
 It is a multi-step protocol that tries to probe the receptive field (RF) structure of the neuron being recorded.

 It was based upon the protocol used in Gruntman et al. 2019(^ref).

-The code for generating and running these protocols is publicly available here: https://github.com/leburnett/nested_RF_stimulus
+The code for generating and running these protocols is publicly available (here)[https://github.com/leburnett/nested_RF_stimulus]
-Running these experiments requires the user to have the 'G4_Display_Tools' repository (https://github.com/JaneliaSciComp/G4_Display_Tools) downloaded locally too.
+Running these experiments requires the user to have the 'G4_Display_Tools' (repository)[https://github.com/JaneliaSciComp/G4_Display_Tools] downloaded locally too.

 ## Descriptions of current protocols: